karlnicholas/congress-legislators/readme.md

 	which is in the src/main/java directory.

 	a.
-GovTrackFilterExample: This program reads the data and does an simple filter by lastname and prints out the count
+GovTrackFilterExample: This program reads the data and does an simple filter by lastname and prints out the count.
+	It shows a simple and not too complicated example of working with the Java Beans.
+See the comments in the file for more information.

 	b.
-ExportPartiesByRegion: This is the program that created reps.txt.
-It shows a good and not too complicated example of working with the Java Beans.
-See the comments in the file for more information.
+ExportPartiesByRegion: This is the program that created reps.txt which was used to create the reps.xlsx

 7:	Packages are:
 	a. model: has the java beans for each of the different GovTrack data nodes.